hamfree/THYMELEAF-DOCS/docs/tutorials/3.1/usingthymeleaf.md

 So what we have here is a way to do **JavaScript natural templates**!

-### Advanced inlined evaluation and JavaScript serialization
+### Evaluación en línea avanzada y serialización de JavaScript

 An important thing to note regarding JavaScript inlining is that this expression evaluation is intelligent and not limited to Strings.
 Thymeleaf will